wp-plugins/flexytalk-widget/readme.txt

 == Frequently asked questions ==

-1) Is it free?
-Yes it is absolutely free.There are no limits on the number of chats you can answer, it's ad-free and no annoying messages are sent to the visitor.
-We offer a paid plan where you can customize the widget and messages displayed.
+* Is it free?
+Yes it is absolutely free.
+Your free account never expires, there are no limits on the number of chats you can answer, it's ad-free and no annoying messages are sent to the visitor.
+We only ask you to rate and review our plugin.

+*How can I customize the widget displayed on my website?
+ We offer a paid plan where you can customize the widget and messages displayed, plus many more features.

-2) How should I finish a chat session?
+* How should I finish a chat session?
 Send the message "!end" on your IM application.
 This will trigger a "goodbye" message to the visitor and you will be ready to answer new chat request.

+* Can I use my Google hosted domain account to answer chats?
+Yes, but you need to add some DNS entries to your domain.
+Read: http://support.google.com/a/bin/answer.py?hl=en&answer=34143

+* What's the cost of your premium plan?
+There's no monthly fee.
+We've got a Pay AS YOU GO scheme.
+Prices start at $0.025 (USD) per chat session.
+If you don't get any chat request, you pay nothing.
+Do your numbers.